forkcms/documentation/getting started/adding_a_theme.md

 Select the uploaded theme and don't forget to click *save* afterwards.

 In every theme there are templates available for different kind of pages.
 Templates represent the layout or structure of the page.
-When you're familiar with html you can [create your own templates](#todo) without the work of a whole new design.
+When you're familiar with html you can [create your own templates](../theming-guide/creating-a-template) without the work of a whole new design.

 You can also build completely customized website designs in Fork CMS.
-Take a look in our [Theme Guide](#todo) to start transforming your design into a theme.
+Take a look in our [Theme Guide](../theming-guide) to start transforming your design into a theme.

-After installing the theme you can start [entering your content](#todo).